What's the weather like in Kefalonia in March?

 March is still the winter season on the Greek island of Kefalonia, so many of the larger hotels remain closed and often businesses such as restaurants will also still be shut.
 The average temperature in March is slightly higher than preceding months at 12°C, reaching a daytime high of 14°C, but still dipping down at night to a cool 6°C.

-Temperatures can vary enormously in March.
-The lowest recorded temperature on this Ionian island at this time of year is 2°C. However, daytime temperatures have been known to hit 23°C, which rivals the summer months.
+Temperatures in Kefalonia can vary enormously in March.
+The lowest recorded temperature on this Ionian island at this time of year is 2°C. However, daytime temperatures have been known to hit 23°C, which rivals the summer months of July and August.
 The average daytime temperature in March generally increases a degree or two as the month proceeds.
 If the sun shines during the day then you may want to remove some layers, but warmer clothes are the most sensible option most of the time.
 Check the local weather report before you arrive to decide what clothes to bring when you travel.

 A waterproof jacket would be a good idea to bring as you may get caught in a shower.
 March is slightly dryer than previous months, with an average monthly rainfall of 45mm over around 10 days.
 You are likely to experience thunderstorms or light to moderate rain showers in around one in three days, but the chance of rain decreases over the month.
 Skies during March are usually partly cloudy or overcast, but the average daily sunshine hours rises to eight hours a day.
 Winds speeds are typically calm to moderate breezes.

 The sea temperature stays steady at 15°C so too cold for water sports but after this month it will start to heat up slightly again as summer approaches.